-The Transport Regulations compriseinclude the following four groups of provisions for the transport of radioactive material containing fissile nuclides, also shown in the bottom row of FigureFig.
-2:
+The Transport Regulations include the following four groups of provisions for the transport of radioactive material containing fissile nuclides, also shown in the bottom row of Fig. 2:

-- Group No 1: Transport where the material is not classified as fissile, in accordance with the definition of fissile material; - Group No 2: Transport with exception from UN "FISSILE" dangerous goods classification and criticality safety index (CSI) accumulation control; - Group No 3: Transport with UN "FISSILE" dangerous goods classification and eriticality safety index (CSI) accumulation control, but without excepted from competent authority approval as a package design for fissile material; - Group No 4: Transport in a package for which the design is approved by the competent authority to contain fissile material.
+- Group 1: Transport where the material is not classified as fissile, in accordance with the definition of fissile material; - Group 2: Transport with exception from UN "FISSILE" dangerous goods classification and criticality safety index (CSI) control; - Group 3: Transport with UN "FISSILE" dangerous goods classification and CSI control but excepted from competent authority approval as a package design for fissile material; - Group 4: Transport in a package for which the design is approved by the competent authority to contain fissile material. - V.5.

-V.5.
 The same package design may be assigned to different groups for different consignments.
 This should be reflected in the PDSR.
-For each group, the complete information should be given in the PDSR, as specified in Table 5.

-V.6.
-For Group No-1, no additional information is needed in the PDSR.
+For each group, the complete information should be given in the PDSR, as specified in Table 5. - V.6.
+For Group 1, no additional information is needed in the PDSR.